 When we live in alignment with our real identity, we’ll naturally extend that freedom to others.
 We’re less likely to be prejudiced if we’re aware that we can only truly know a person when we take the time to get to know them.

 Here are four essential reasons why you shouldn’t allow labels to define you:

 1. Labels do not reflect your true identity: Labels are nothing more than ready-made categories created by others.
 They are mental constructs that have been formed to simplify and standardize how we view others.
 They are incapable of defining the deeper aspects of our psyche and the complex DNA configuration that gives us our unique characteristics, talents, and desires.
 Labels can make us lazy and prevent us from delving into the self-exploration needed to excavate our deep-rooted qualities.
 For example, a Third-Culture Kids passport identity does not reflect the myriad cultural influences that have shaped their outlook.

 2. Living by your labels will limit your personal growth: When you subscribe to your labels, you limit how you view yourself and stunt your ability to expand.
 The defined roles that labels impose will erect walls around your identity that you may feel uncomfortable to cross because of the predictability it offers.
 Young girls in certain cultures are still raised to believe in old gender roles that dictate women from their tradition should put their career and ambitions on hold, and give more priority to their domestic roles as wives and mothers.
 This instantly bars her from accessing the resources to develop her skills and gifts.

-The next time that you feel tempted to label yourself or another person, remember that we are all infinite beings with tremendous potential.
+The next time that you feel tempted to label yourself or another person, remember that we all have infinite potential.
 You are a drop in the vast cosmic ocean – an ocean that is undefinable, unquantifiable, and unknowable – you’ll inherit these characteristics when you let go of your labels and give yourself the permission to make a splash in the world.